 Mark J. Nelson is Senior Research Fellow in The MetaMakers Institute.
 He is an artificial intelligence researcher specializing in automated videogame design and procedural content generation.
 His work aims especially at supporting player and designer creativity by intermixing their choices with intelligent computational methods, allowing people to visualize, understand, and sculpt generative design spaces through the help of software and interfaces that smooth over the messy details.
-A current interest is in applying these methods to generative “software toys”, which are fun, interactive applications on mobile and other devices but not necessarily games, and are designed to appeal to a wider audience than traditional games.
+Other interests include understanding the scaling properties of game-play algorithms and the challenge/strategy structure of single-player games.
 He holds a PhD in Computer Science from the Georgia Institute of Technology.
 Prior to joining Falmouth University, he was at the IT University of Copenhagen (2011-2015, Assistant Professor), where among other things he co-wrote the first textbook on procedural content generation in games.
-He also runs a small artificial intelligence consultancy, Anadrome Research.

-Edward Powley is a Research Fellow in The MetaMakers Institute.
+Edward Powley is Associate Professor in the Games Academy.
 His research interests are centred on artificial intelligence for games, particularly on developing general-purpose AI methods which can play a wide variety of games.
 He is also an independent game developer, with particular interest in the emergent gameplay possibilities of cutting-edge AI, procedural content generation and physics-based gameplay.
 Ed is investigating the use of AI agents as playtesters and assistants in automated game design systems, and using his game development expertise to bring the Institute’s research to market and into the hands of the general public.
 Despite being a lecturer on Falmouth University’s BSc.
 Computing for Games course, he is working towards a future where anyone can create games without writing a single line of code.